Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 - Ergonomically Designed

-The Samick Sage recurve bow features a hard Maple construction for the riser and the limbs have a wood core that is coated with fiberglass on the belly and exterior.
+as one of the best recurve bows, the Samick Sage bow features a hard Maple construction for the riser and the limbs have a wood core that is coated with fiberglass on the belly and exterior.
 It also features replaceable limbs that can be quickly changed with limb bolts.
-You can attach accessories to this recurve bow via the accessory holes.
+You can attach accessories to this bow via the accessory holes.
 It is ergonomically designed with a comfortable ergonomic grip.

 What We Like: